Breadcrumb

 Peterhouse historians such as Herbert Butterfield have played a prominent role in developing the fields of modern historical scholarship and the history of political thought.
 Our Director of Studies for History and Politics are Dr Geraint Thomas and Dr Magnus Ryan.
 Dr Geraint Thomas is a historian of twentieth-century Britain, with teaching interests spanning the political, social and cultural history of nineteenth- and twentieth-century Britain.
 Dr Magnus Ryan is a University Lecturer in the History Faculty, teaching the history of political thought, beginning with Plato and finishing in 1600, as well as general medieval European history from 900 to 1450.

 The Peterhouse History Society and the Peterhouse Politics Society, organised by our undergraduates, meet regularly to hear from distinguished speakers from outside Cambridge.
+Peterhouse is also home to the renowned Centre for Geopolitics, a research hub dedicated to the application of historical lessons to contemporary geopolitical problems.
 The Ward Library houses one of the most complete collections of historical and related material in the University, tailored to the needs of undergraduates studying History & Politics.

 Course Requirements